lemire/docker_dotnet/README.md

 Requirements:

-- A working Docker system.
+- A working Docker system under Linux or macOS.
 - The scripts are written using bash (available under Linux, macOS and so forth).

+*It is not meant to be used within Windows per se*.

 Usage: